-How much is $18 an hour annually after taxes?
+How much money is an $18 hourly wage annually after taxes?

 Everyone knows that your taxes can take a big bite of your gross salary.
 Because your tax bill will depend on a variety of factors, it’s impossible to give you an exact income after taxes are taken out.

-However, you can get a general idea if we assume two things:
+However, you can get a general idea if we assume three things:

 - You are filing as a single person